wayneteams/forms/README.md

 13 Jul: Today it got renewed to 10.10 sales day!
 17 Oct: It has been a while, life has been bad to me in the past few months.
-26 Feb: Wow it's already a new year, a regular update that I hope life gets better
+26 Feb: Wow it's already a new year, a regular update that I hope life gets better 1 May: Long time no updates, did i tell that i started Oracle Cloud.